How Can You Use Emotional Regulation Strategies to Fight Fairly?

 After the conversation has paused, take time to soothe and reengage with yourself.
-Try to identify how you're feeling and the sensations those feelings create in your body.
+Try to identify how you're feeling, the emotion you are experiencing and the sensations those feelings create in your body.

 "This may mean that you need to get something to eat, process with a friend or therapist, or take a very long walk, nap or hot shower before coming back to the conversation," Loo suggested.

 Dindinger recommended thinking about all the people who have loved you throughout your life, even if they are no longer a part of your daily life.

 "When you are taking care of how you feel from the inside, conflict is much easier to navigate and resolve," she said.

 While it takes two to tango—and at least that many to fight—the only person you have control over during a conflict is yourself.
 No matter who the conflict is with, emotional self-awareness is an important key to fighting fairly.